DiliniNadeesha/NewsApp/README.md

 Following functions are included in this project.
     - [x] In Home Screen display all the articles using “Scrollable FlatList”.
     - [x] In Search Screen user can search specific topic.
-    - [x] News is sorting dates in “Ascending” order.
+    - [x] News is sorting dates in “Descending” order.
-    - [x] News is categorized in the “Technology” category.
+    - [x] News is categorized in the “Science” category.
     - [x] Click on the Author Name, Source or Date can redirect to the source website and user can read full article.